I write stories to transport readers to new, exciting places. Welcome!

 “I especially enjoyed getting to know Packi and Deputy Tieg.
 The story had me suspicious of various characters and I couldn’t wait to find time to continue my read.” — Nancy Sorci

-The Paradise Palms women’s tennis team jumps into action after they find the body of a flashy real estate developer floating in Gator Lake.
+The Paradise Palms women’s tennis team wants answers after they find the body of a flashy real estate developer floating in Gator Lake.

 Packi Walsh wheedles her way into the investigation by bribing a cranky deputy with homemade cookies.
 Her snooping uncovers real estate fraud, irate investors, an affair between a trophy wife and her tennis pro, and a connection between the friendly neighborhood pharmacist and the New Jersey mob.